-An Educational Environment for Community Resilience & Wellbeing Our immersive learning experiences inspire new perspectives and provide skills to enable people to facilitate resilience and wellbeing for themselves and their communities.
+An Educational Environment for Community Resilience & Wellbeing Our immersive learning experiences inspire new perspectives and provide skills to enable youth to facilitate resilience and wellbeing for themselves and their communities.

 The Learning Environment is a unique and multidisciplinary educational charity demonstrating a model for global impact, on the banks of the mighty Whanganui River in Aotearoa New Zealand.
 With 178 acres of lush farm-forest, this diverse ecological playground features wetlands, regenerating forests, springs, and permaculture food system.
 The ancestors who hold the wisdom and mana of this place are Te Atihaunui a Pāpārangi, Ngā Paerangi and Ngā Rauru.